This course is classed as full time by the College and therefore has no fees other than a standard £40 administration charge.

-Students will be able to progress to university from this course to study: adult nursing, pediatric nursing, mental health nursing, midwifery, audiology, radiography, paramedics, speech therapy, podiatry, ODP, clinical physiology etc.
+Students will be able to progress to university from this course to study those interested in health to: adult nursing, paediatric nursing, mental health nursing, learning disability nursing, midwifery, paramedics, speech therapy, podiatry etc.

-Many students gain employment from this programme e.g. social work assistant, health care support worker, youth worker etc.
+Many students however do gain employment from this programme for example social work assistant health care support worker, youth worker etc.

 Students, if not currently employed within the health field, will be encouraged to gain work experience suitable to the progression route they have chosen.
 Students are also given the opportunity to visit local HE institutions throughout West Wales to meet the admission teams with a small cost to cover travel.